Loading...

 Stay Hydrated

-Engage in light physical activity, such as a walk, after meals to help your body manage the glucose load more effectively.
+Engage in light physical activity, like a short walk, after eating to help your muscles use up glucose.

 healthspan-mbl